Career Definition for Terrazzo Workers

 Terrazzo work is physically demanding, often done on the ground or floor, so terrazzo workers must be physically fit, able to bend, kneel, lift, and manipulate tools.
 They should have an eye for detail and excellent eye-hand coordination.

 Career and Economic Outlook

-Terrazzo workers can expect a decent job outlook, with the U.S. Bureau of Labor Statistics (BLS) reporting potential growth of 7% from 2014-2024.
-The BLS also reported that, in May 2015, terrazzo workers and finishers had a median annual salary of $40,710.
+Terrazzo workers can expect a decent job outlook, with the U.S. Bureau of Labor Statistics (BLS) reporting potential decline in employment by 10% from 2019-2029.
+The BLS also reported that, in May 2019, terrazzo workers and finishers had a median annual salary of $52,180.

 Alternate Career Options

 A marble setter uses special tools to cut pieces of marble according to the size needed for a project.
 Marble can be applied to all kinds of surfaces for practical and decorative use, like countertops, floors, and walls.
 Marble setters prepare the surface, apply the necessary adhesive, and place the marble and polish it.
 Additional anchors may be drilled in to complete the installation.
 New marble setters typically learn on the job or through apprenticeships.
 The BLS predicts that jobs in this field will increase 9% from 2019-2029.
 Marble and tile setters earned median pay of $43,050 in 2019.